Rusk: Russia

 The Russian version is called sukhar' (Cyrillic: сухарь), from сухой 'dry'.
 They are either baked a second time from sweet challah-like bread, sliced in biscotti fashion or made of leftover stale bread, cut into small cubes and air-dried or baked at a very low temperature.
 The first one is like a cookie, which can be served with milk, kefir, tea, coffee or cacao.
 The second one is usually added to soup, clear or otherwise, softening up from absorbed liquids and accompanying it instead of bread.
 It became a tradition to avoid wasting leftover bread that always was a staple in Russian cuisine.
 There is much folklore about bread in the Russian language, paying respect to this grain food that is one of the cornerstones of Slavic nations' life and history.
 Rye bread rusks are the major ingredient in making of the Russian kvass, a traditional fermented beverage.

+Slovenia

+The Slovene version is called prepečenec, meaning 'baked over ordinary' or 'overbaked'.